Skip to content

 • Training periods

 • Times of illness and unemployment (Please register with the Arbeitsagentur if you are unemployed or looking for work as these will count towards the qualifying periods.
-Consider doing this as soon as you arrive and Germany and do not have employment yet, for example spouses)
+Consider doing this as soon as you arrive in Germany and do not have employment yet, for example, spouses)

 • Times caring for relatives